ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 An Oblivious Gateway Resource can reject requests that contain a `Date` value that is outside of its active window with a 400 series status code.
-The problem type {{!PROBLEM=I-D.ietf-httpapi-rfc7807bis}} of "https://iana.org/assignments/http-problem-types#date" is defined to allow the server to signal that the `Date` value in the request was unacceptable.
+The problem type {{!PROBLEM}} of "https://iana.org/assignments/http-problem-types#date" is defined to allow the server to signal that the `Date` value in the request was unacceptable.

 {{fig-date-reject}} shows an example response in HTTP/1.1 format.